FilinBrChaos/TicketMaster/README.md

 # TicketMaster

-Project for my course work at year 3
+Project for my course work at year 3.
+Frontend in `packages/frontend` on react typescript, backend in `packages/proj-api` on serverless and node typescript.

 ## Build&run

+First thing first you need to have [Docker](https://www.docker.com/) and [flyway](https://www.red-gate.com/products/flyway/) installed on your pc.

 For start whole project run (in root folder!!):

 1. `docker compose up`
-2. `sh scripts/migrate-schema.sh`
+2. `sh scripts/migrate-schema.sh`(for mac)

 ### Developer notes